neusmarjr/precification_prediction/README.md

 4. Creation of the input structure
 5. Application of the prediction model
 6. Output of the result

+### 3.3 Deploy Strategy
+1. Use of the `poetry` library to create the environment and the package structure
+2. Use of the `docker` to create the container with the solution environment, maintaining the integrity of the built structure
+3. Deployment of the solution, with an interface built from the `streamlit` framework, on the `Heroku` cloud platform, ensuring the high availability of the solution

 ## 4.0 Solution Architecture
 ![image](https://github.com/neusmarjr/precification_prediction/blob/master/images/architecture.png)